 How much will I get paid?
 How much holiday do I get?

 The minimum wage for an apprentice under the age of 19 is £3.70 an hour.
 This is for a minimum of 30 hour working week.
 After the first year this increases to £4.20 an hour for under 18s and £5.90 for 18-20 year olds.
 For people aged 20-24 the hourly rate is £7.38.
 The rates change every April.

 Apprentices should be considered in the same way as a full time member of staff.
 Meaning they have the same entitlement regarding holidays and sick pay and so on.

 What do I get when my apprenticeship ends?

 All apprentices train to industry recognised standards and some even gain additional qualifications on top of their apprenticeship.
-Apprentices also come out with invaluable experience working in their chosen field, allowing them to compete for further work in the industry.
-Most businesses will offer their apprentices full-time work at the end of their apprenticeship.
+Many apprenticeships now have an end-point assessment.
+Apprentices also benefit from invaluable work experience in their chosen field, allowing them to compete for further work in the industry.
+Many businesses will offer their apprentices full-time work at the end of their apprenticeship.